 At this point it will not surprise long-time CRM readers that the logical place to capture and store this voluminous data is in a customer data platform or CDP.
 CDPs are not new and different vendors try to distinguish theirs from the rest of the market with varying degrees of success.

-From what I’ve seen, early adopters and early majority users are adopting CDPs and if you’ve been too busy keeping your head above the flood recently, the good news is that you can still get a CDP and make good use of it against your competitors.
+From what I’ve seen, early adopters and early majority users are adopting CDPs.
+If you’ve been too busy keeping your head above the flood recently, the good news is that you can still get a CDP and use it against your competitors.

-What to look for in a CDP can be a long conversation and that talk should involve the data scientists who might already be queuing up outside your door to have that very discussion.
-Certainly, your proposed CDP, your analytics, and AI automation should not be strangers.
-You’re well past the stage where you buy the bright shiny object, right?
+What to look for in a CDP can be a long conversation, and that talk should involve the data scientists who might already be queuing up outside your door to have that discussion.
+Certainly, your proposed CDP, analytics, and AI automation should not be strangers.
+You’re well past the stage where you buy the bright, shiny object, right?
 Good.

-I’d talk around my industry a bit or engage friends in the business to see what they’re using and liking, and what their needs are.
-I think I’d also insist that any CDP vendor demonstrate my scenario with some of my data while I’m kicking the tires.
+I’d talk about my industry a bit or engage friends in the business to see what they’re using and liking and what their needs are.
+I’d also insist that any CDP vendor demonstrate my scenario with some of my data while I’m kicking the tires.

 Beyond that, platform gets extra points in my world; a CDP that’s well integrated with the platforms that I use is a big plus.
 So is mutability, that ability to add data types that I didn’t think were important but suddenly are.